jcraftsman/evolutionary-design-workshop/README.md

   1. Whenever your test or implementation needs something, create a stub
   1. Write the next unit test until you reach the bottom layer
 * Constraints:
   1. TDD:
       * RED: Write only one failing unit test at time
       * GREEN: Write only enough amount of code to make this failing test pass
       * REFACTOR: Clean up the mess you just made (Think about naming, magic values, non accidental duplication...)
   1. You should never modify the given acceptance test.
 Therefore, you can modify the setup section of this test if needed
   1. In `Analyzer` class, you are not allowed to import any code (type, library, module, object, whatever...) outside its package  library
   1. You are not allowed to add any other public methods in this class

-* Get started:
+### Get started

 * Get the code in your favorite programming language _(python or java)_

   ```bash
   ./start_workshop.sh
   ```

 * Run all the tests
 * You should have only one failing test.
 It is an acceptance test
 * Take a look at this test and understand what is missing
 * This test should guide your implementation

 > :bulb: Take a look at the step by step instructions for [python](python/step-by-step-python.md) and [java](java/step-by-step-java.md).